aconz2/aconz2.github.io/_posts/2024-07-29-container-from-initramfs.md

 ### qemumyinitdebug.sh

+(update: cloudhypervisor also supports debug so that would probably have been easier)

 We can also run under qemu.
 I'm not sure how much of this is correct b/c qemu confuses me.
 But it does let us debug the kernel in conjunction with the next script.

 I'm using the microvm here because it behaves better with the qemu process exiting after the vm shuts down.
 With the default machine type, I got `-device pvpanic-pci` to work, but then something else wasn't working.
 I was also testing it for the speed of boot compared to cloud hypervisor.
 The `-S` pauses execution so that we can insert our breakpoints.